-- 1) In first instance the student will be interviewed about the concern by the subject teacher.
-The subject teacher is expected to inform the Studies Coordinator about the incident and provide support to help the student correct the error. - 2) This should be recorded on the school's database for behaviour incidents.
-The student must be provided with support so they can avoid making the same mistake again.

-- 3) Student may be asked to sit again for the assessment item or resubmit work to show evidence of learning, or the teacher may mark the item of work without the plagiarised section, alternatively the student may be asked to complete an alternative assessment / piece of work. - 4) Ongoing incidents of academic dishonesty will involve the family of the student and more senior staff determined by the severity and frequency of concern e.g. Studies Coordinator, Head of Junior School, Deputy Principal of Learning, Principal.
+- 1. In first instance the student will be interviewed about the concern by the subject teacher.
+The subject teacher is expected to inform the Studies Coordinator about the incident and provide support to help the student correct the error. - 2.
+This should be recorded on the school's database for behaviour incidents.
+The student must be provided with support so they can avoid making the same mistake again. - 3.
+Student may be asked to sit again for the assessment item or resubmit work to show evidence of learning, or the teacher may mark the item of work without the plagiarised section, alternatively the student may be asked to complete an alternative assessment / piece of work. - 4.
+Ongoing incidents of academic dishonesty will involve the family of the student and more senior staff determined by the severity and frequency of concern e.g., Studies Coordinator, Deputy Principal of Teaching and Learning, Principal.

-Right to Appeal - Internal College Process
+Right to Appeal